-- The microRNA miR466I-3p stabilizes IL-17A mRNA thereby increasing IL-17A levels. - IL-17A plays a pathogenic role in multiple inflammatory diseases (e.g., MS, IBD, Psoriasis). - A nucleotide has been developed that selectively blocks this miR466I-3P site on the IL-17A mRNA, and reduces miR466I-3p/IL-17A Target-Site Blocker (TSB) in a progressive EAE mouse model of MS. (2D2 Transgenic)
+- The microRNA miR466l-3p stabilizes IL-17A mRNA thereby increasing IL-17A levels. - IL-17A plays a pathogenic role in multiple inflammatory diseases (e.g., MS, IBD, Psoriasis). - A nucleotide has been developed that selectively blocks this miR466l-3P site on the IL-17A mRNA, and reduces IL-17A levels. - In vivo proof of concept of this therapeutic approach has been demonstrated in two mouse models of MS. - A provisional patent application has been filed.